kerbal/Chat-App/README.md

 ![Login](https://i.imgur.com/Z9liA91.png)
 ![UI](https://i.imgur.com/k6cCb8X.png)

 It's just an simple b&w UI.
-You can simply register an account and search someone by their name or email to begin chatting.
-Of course, it has "seen" feature. :D
+You can simply register an account and search someone by their name or email then begin chatting.
+Of course, it has "seen" feature (not yet implemented). :D